ember-fastboot/ember-cli-fastboot/README.md

 # Ember FastBoot

-An Ember CLI addon that allows you to render and serve Ember.js apps on the server.
+An Ember CLI Addon that allows you to render and serve Ember.js apps on the server.
 Using FastBoot, you can serve rendered HTML to browsers and other clients without requiring them to download JavaScript assets.

-Currently, the set of Ember applications supported is extremely limited.
+## How It Works

-As we fix more issues, we expect that set to grow rapidly.
-See [Known Limitations](#known-limitations) below for a full-list.
+FastBoot works by creating a Node virtual [sandbox](https://github.com/ember-fastboot/fastboot/blob/master/lib/ember-app.js#L50-L75) and [executing](https://github.com/ember-fastboot/fastboot/blob/master/lib/ember-app.js#L165-L232) your Ember Application within it.

-The bottom line is that you should not (yet) expect to install this add-on in your production app and have FastBoot work.
+Most Ember applications should work out of the box.
+However, there are some patterns that you be sure should follow to to guarantee that your application is fully FastBoot compatible.
+See [Tips and Tricks](#tips-and-tricks) below for a full-list.

 ## Introduction Video